Let’s face it, you wouldn’t choose to live at college if you didn’t like getting involved in plenty of activities and having fun.

-Established in 1989 by the College Art Committee, which decided that monies raised from the sale of a John Brack painting would be invested and used to establish an Art Fund.
-Each year the student-run club is given a percentage of the earnings to purchase art for the College.
-Art purchased since that time includes works by photographer Bill Henson, painter Jenny Watson, sculptor Pamela Irving, Chinese Australian artist Guan Wei, and also Australia’s leading photo media artist, Anne Zahalka.
+This club is in charge of purchasing art for the College.
+Previous works include those by photographer Bill Henson, painter Jenny Watson, sculptor Pamela Irving, Chinese Australian artist Guan Wei and Australia’s leading photo media artist, Anne Zahalka.

-The Fleur-de-Lys magazine is published each year by the students and captures in words and pictures the experiences of residents over their past year.
-It is compiled by a team of editors who work throughout the year and present a record of the goings-on of all the Clubs and Societies and sporting events.
+The Fleur-de-Lys magazine is published each year by the students and captures the experiences of residents over their past year through words and images.
+It's compiled by a team of editors throughout the year.

-Volunteering is an important part of the Trinity experience and the Outreach Committee is dedicated to increasing involvement among students.
-Trinity provides opportunities for people to participate in community service, organise volunteering initiatives, and fundraise through events to raise money for community causes.
+Volunteering is an important part of the Trinity experience and this committee is dedicated to increasing involvement among students.
+Trinity provides opportunities for people to participate in community service, organise volunteering initiatives, and raising money for community causes.

 Spirit Leaders (Jesters)